Area51 - Mike's Miscellaneous Projects 2017:

 On my truck the job adds greasing the front end.
 3/4 ton trucks actually have greaseable front end parts including steering components and ball joints.

-During my inspection I found that the sliders and pots in the calipers had seized on the passenger side rear which meant new parts.
-Automotive supplies supplies a new factory reconditioned caliper, new rotor and new pads.
+During my inspection I found that the pots in the calipers seized on the passenger side rear which meant a bunch of new parts.
+Automotive Supplies supplied a new factory reconditioned caliper, along with a fresh rotor and pads, a shame as the old parts were less than two years old.

 When I cleaned up the summer wheels I found that my OEM aluminum rims were starting to corrode again (I had them replaced once under warranty).